 Here is a list of child-sized tools that can be used at home and in the classroom.
 Discount stores and op shops is a perfect place to start.
 Click on links below to view tools that are recommended for children to perform everyday tasks or visit this post with practical life tools for classroom and home.

-Watch this excellent visual presentation of Practical Life curriculum by Montessori Coop The Montessori Classroom – Activities of Everyday living Area
+Watch this excellent visual presentation of the Practical Life curriculum by Montessori Coop The Montessori Classroom – Activities of Everyday living Area

 I created a FREE Four-Week Food Prep Plan you can download week by week and use it in your classroom or home.
 Each week has a different theme and contains five different types of food preparation activities planned for you including a shopping list and space for notes in PDF form.
-I also share my favourite resources, links and inspiration to save you time planning your next set of food prep activities.
+I also share my favorite resources, links, and inspiration to save you time planning your next set of food prep activities.

 Thank you for visiting.
 I would love to hear your thoughts!
 Feel free to leave your comment below.
 Please note that this post may contain affiliate links to products I use or recommend.